dice-group/MST5/datasets/qald9plus/README.md

 ## Update QALD-9-Plus

+(For now, don't download the datasets from QALD-9-Plus Github repository, since we have a modified version with Chinese and Japanese translations of the questions.
+A pull request is to be created for QALD-9-Plus Github repository so that the QALD-9-Plus also contains Chinese and Japanese translations.)

 In order to track the version of QALD-9-Plus datasets, you can download and update them using

 ```